A Point-Perfect Guide to the Union Square Quilt Block

 Make 1

-NOTE: For more detailed instructions to make this unit, click here and review Steps 3 and 4 for the Economy quilt block.
+NOTE: For more detailed instructions to make this unit, click here and review the piecing and trimming instructions for the Economy quilt block.
 (The link opens in a new window.)

 With a dot of Elmer's Washable Glue Stick (goes on purple, dries clear), stick the back of a #1 to the unprinted side of the pattern.
 Use the placement guides for easy positioning.